Karthikeyan2212/handling-session-and-cookies-in-php/README.md

 # handling-session-and-cookies-in-php
-It is a project with login and logout with add and deleting the data in database in php
+It is a project with login and logout with add,view and delete the data in database by php